Tasmania Zoo: Exhibits & Species

-The zoo also keeps and exhibits Australian lungfish.

 Devil facial tumour disease

 In 2005 Warren built twenty "off-display enclosures and housed 20 orphaned baby Tasmanian devils.
 The devils were orphaned by parents who had succumbed to devil facial tumour disease".
 According to Penney, the zoo "[W]as the first wildlife establishment to work with [the] Department of Primary Industries, Water and Environment in the fight against Devil Facial Tumour Disease.
 This special population of devils not only remained disease-free but have bred successfully every year since and contribute their important genes'".

 In 2012 the zoo was awarded a $28,394 grant from The University of Tasmania Foundation to improve food preparation for Tasmanian devil insurance populations.
 Warren said "that the money would be used to establish a full-time food storage and preparation area with walk-in freezer, allowing the facility to increase the capacity of its Devils' Haven area by a further 20 breeding animals".